SalomePlatform/adao/doc/en/theory.rst

 section `Going further in the state estimation by optimization methods`_, but they are far more general and can be used without data assimilation concepts.

-Two main types of applications exist in data assimilation, being covered by the same formalism: **parameters identification** and **fields reconstruction**.
+Two main types of applications exist in data assimilation, which are covered by the same formalism: **fields reconstruction** and **parameters identification**.
-Before introducing the `Simple description of the data assimilation methodological framework`_ in a next section, we describe briefly these two types.
+These are also referred to as **state estimation** and **parameters estimation** respectively.
+Before introducing the `Simple description of the data assimilation methodological framework`_ in a next section, these two types of applications are briefly described.
 At the end, some references allow `Going further in the data assimilation framework`_.

 Fields reconstruction or measures interpolation
 -----------------------------------------------